big-jr/sensor-api-server/README.md

 uvicorn src.api_server.main:app --host 0.0.0.0
 ```

 N.B.
-The path to the `app` variable is the fully-qualified path including all of the modules relative to the current directory.
+The path to the `app` variable is the fully-qualified path including all the modules relative to the current directory.

+## Summary

+This code is written and maintained by Jason Ross, and released under the MIT licence.

+Visit my website at [https://www.softwarepragmatism.com](https://www.softwarepragmatism.com) for more projects and articles.